Pettigo: Notable people

-Castle McGrath
+Termon McGrath Castle

-Castle McGrath was built in the 1600s.
-Bishop Miler McGrath lived in the castle.
-There was an escape tunnel from the castle to the Belaut river.
-The castle was besieged and captured during the 1641 rebellion and soon after abandoned.
+Termon McGrath Castle, also known as Castle McGrath, was probably built in the early seventeenth century, probably being built circa 1611, at the start of the Plantation of Ulster.
+The 'castle' (in reality a Gaelic towerhouse) was built for either The Most Rev. Miler McGrath, Church of Ireland Archbishop of Cashel, or, more likely, his son, James McGrath.
+During the campaign of 1649-1650, the castle was bombarded by Cromwellian troops, which severely damaged the structure; it seems that the castle was abandoned around this time.
+A small village, no longer in existence, seems to have grown up immediately outside the castle walls.
+There was an escape tunnel from the castle to the Belaut River.
 The castle and lands were sold to the Leslie family of County Monaghan, who controlled the Pettigo estate until the early 20th century.

 The Mill

-Pettigo Mill was built by the Leslie family who owned the Pettigo estate.
+Pettigo Mill was built by the Leslie family, who owned the Pettigo estate.
 The Leslie family were originally from Monaghan town.
-Pettigo Mill was first on the map of Pettigo dated 1767, but probably is much older.
+Pettigo Mill was first on the map of Pettigo dated 1767 but is probably much older.
 The Mill got its power from the Termon river.
-It was described as a cloth mill i.e. woolen cloth, but probably also ground oats and other grains.
-During the famine, maize or Indian meal as it was called was ground in the Pettigo Mill.
+It was described as a cloth mill, i.e. woolen cloth, but probably also ground oats and other grains.
+During the famine, maize or Indian meal, as it was called, was ground in the Pettigo Mill.
 This was then sent to the poor through the port of Ballyshannon in the year 1845–1846.
 After the arrival of the railway in Pettigo, which opened in 1860, Pettigo Mill was a saw mill as well as a grain mill.
-Timber for all the usual purposes was produced but the main product that was made was egg boxes which held twelve eggs.
+Timber for all the usual purposes was produced but the main product that was made was egg boxes, which held twelve eggs.
 Eggs were sent by train to the cities of Belfast and Dublin or on to England and Scotland.
 Egg boxes were in great demand as many people depended on their egg money to buy their groceries in the local shops.